 That depends on the people you’ve been reaching out to over the past weeks.
-You now have all the tools to help them keep moving closer to Jesus.
+You now have tools you need to help them keep moving closer to Jesus.
 Think about where each of them is at today, and decide what your next step should be:

 - You may not have very many non-Christian friends.
-If that’s the case, focus on connecting with the people in your world and building trust, so they can cross the ‘Know and Trust a Christian’ threshold.
+If that’s the case, focus on connecting with people you know and building trust so they can cross the “Know and Trust a Christian” threshold.

-- Your friend might be completely uninterested in God, Jesus, or spirituality.
-How do you help your friend become curious?
+- Your friends might be completely uninterested in God, Jesus, or spirituality.
+How do you help them become curious?
 Remember that you need to hang in there.
 Try to reflect Christ.
 And keep being intentional about asking questions about the things that matter most — intimacy, destiny, and meaning.

-- Your friend might know ‘about’ Jesus, but not feel a need for Him.
-To help your friend open up to change, you need to pray.
+- Your friends might know “about” Jesus, but not feel a need for him.
+To help them open up to change, pray.
 Pray a lot, because the Holy Spirit is the only one who can do this.
-Live authentically in front of your friend, using every opportunity to share how your relationship with Jesus makes a difference.
+Live authentically in front of them, using every opportunity to share how your relationship with Jesus makes a difference.

-- Your friend might be starting to actively seek God.
+- Your friends might be starting to actively seek God.
 This part is fun!
-Spend time with your friend.
+Spend time with them.
 Answer questions.
-Explain the gospel clearly.
-Read the scriptures together.
-Try praying in front of your friend.
-Invite him or her to your church or small group.
+Explain the Gospel clearly, in as many ways as possible.
+Read the Scriptures together.
+Try praying in front of them.
+Invite them to your church or small group.
 Offer to take the Alpha Course together if there’s one in your area.

-- Your friend might be ready to enter the Kingdom.
-The best way to find out if your friend wants to make a commitment is to ask.
-If he or she says yes?
-Most seekers won’t know how to go about taking that step, so explain that it happens by a simple prayer of commitment.
+- Your friends might be ready to enter the Kingdom.
+The best way to find out if they want to make a commitment is to ask.
+If they say “yes”?
+Most seekers won’t know how to go about taking that step, so explain that they can simply express that desire to God through a simple prayer of faith and commitment.
 Celebrate together!
 Then be sure to walk with your friend through those first weeks as a disciple.
 Here’s how.

-- If your friend says ‘no,’ gently ask what’s holding them back.
+- If your friends say “no,” gently ask what’s holding them back.
 You might be able to clear up some issues and questions.
 Keep praying.
 Be patient.
 Sometimes redemption takes time.